n1g3ld0uglas/kubernetes-compliance-best-practices/README.md

 # Create a Default-Deny

-The first thing we would do is enforce a default-deny.
+According to PCI controls ```7.1 and 7.2```, we must restrict access to cardholder data by business need to know.
+The best way to do this would be to use zerotrust security features to implement a default-deny model (access to all data services should be specifically allowed; everything else should be denied)

-However, this would deny all existing traffic, so we need to explicitly allow wanted traffic before we would enforce a default-deny policy.
+## Where do we start with Default-Deny?
-As a result, we will use the Calico-specific policy object - 'StagedGlobalNetworkPolicy'
+Since we have yet to add any network policies, this would deny all existing traffic, so we need to explicitly allow wanted traffic before we would enforce a default-deny policy.
+As a result, we will use the Calico-specific policy resource - 'StagedGlobalNetworkPolicy'

 ```
 apiVersion: projectcalico.org/v3